 The Atlanta History Center has always provided educational resources for family-guided learning.
 Now it also has a variety of online exhibitions where families can virtually explore artifacts and learn about some of our history all in one place.
 The cycling online exhibitions could be decades or even centuries apart, and it’s all easily right at our fingertips.
 As they say, the rest is history.

 That’s it for today’s field trip!
-Don’t miss out on our next field trip, where we will take our virtual travels straight to Houston, Texas.
+Don’t miss out on future virtual field trips!
+Next Friday, we’ll take our virtual travels straight to Houston, Texas.